Is Document AI expensive?

 |---|---|---|

-💡 Pro Tip: Document AI becomes more cost-effective as volume increases but watch out for hidden infrastructure costs (see below).
+💡 Pro Tip: Document AI becomes more cost-effective as volume increases but infrastructure, retries, storage, and downstream processing can still affect total cost.

 Understanding the Pricing Model